osrf/gazebo_design/undo/undo.md

 Different users might expect different behaviours from undo here.
 Such as:

-1. The **vehicle returns** to its previous position before the user moved it, and **also the cone** gets back standing up, as it was a side effect of moving the car.
+1. The **vehicle returns** to the position it was before the user command, and **also the cone** gets back standing up, as it was a side effect of moving the car.

-1. The **vehicle returns** to its previous position but all side-effects remain unchanged, so the cone remains fallen.
+1. The **vehicle returns** to the position before the command but all side-effects remain unchanged, so the cone remains fallen.

 1. Some users might expect that undo would **just restore the cone's pose**, since that's the last thing that "happened".

 ### Current proposal

-This document proposes option 1, because we imagine it might be more useful to users.
-If moving the car was a mistake, so were the side-effects of moving it.
+This document proposes option 1, because we imagine it might be more useful for users.
+If moving the car was a mistake, most likely so were the side-effects of moving it.

 ![Proposal](https://bytebucket.org/osrf/gazebo_design/raw/undo/undo/proposal.png)